 Happy, are you kidding me?
 Definitely.
-Never imagine that her dormitory is disgusting, with lumpy mattresses, unhealthy food and harsh discipline.
-We have selected the best boarding school for her, with better facilities than what she had before in her elementary school or even in our home.
-Her school gives all the facilities and opportunities for all students to engage with and experience age-appropriate activities.
-OK, let me just begin with my further explanation:
+Shofi said she doesn’t really like to hang around with ‘bad’ girls, and a boarding school is the place for selected, good girls.
+BTW, never imagine that her dormitory is disgusting, with lumpy mattresses, unhealthy food and harsh discipline.
+We have selected the best boarding school for her, with better facilities than what she had before in her elementary school.
+Her school gives all the facilities and opportunities for all students to engage with and experience age-appropriate activities like sports, marching band, and many more.
+OK, let me just elaborate with my further explanation:

-Third, there is the superior pastoral care.
+Third, there is the superior pastoral care, so it’s not the harsh and cruel discipline at all.
 Her matron, we called her Musyrifah, really emphasizes on Islamic manners, punctuality, Islamic dress code, mutual respect for fellow students and high respect for staff and parents, which I think I can’t provide perfectly well myself as a mom.
 And I see all girls there really love their Musyrifah and look up to her since she’s also a good role model for them.
 The teachers at her school there also nurture our daughter so well; I just can’t do it as I myself face abundant tasks as a government officer for my country.
 I think I leave my daughter with the right people.

 So, these reasons are far more important than my shed tears…I think about her every day, every moment of my life although we are not always together, you know.
 A mom is a mom…but I must educate my kids the best way we can provide, so I will not going to regret sending her to Pesantren Darunnajjah.
 All I need to do is keep praying for her best in life, aamiin… We love you, shofi. 🙂 🙂 🙂 Be happy there as always, baby! 🙂